cshimvin/speedy-eats-ms4/README.md

 ### Could Have

-- User friendly order numbers
+If there was more time available in this phase, the following features could be implemented:

+- __More user friendly order numbers:__ At present the order numbers are quite complex.
+Displaying a more user firneldy number means if a customer has to contact the retailer by phone, it is easier to give them the order number.
-- Check postcode to ensure the customer is in the delivery area
+- A postcode check to ensure the customer is in the delivery area.
+- Customised 404 and 500 error pages to keep the website on brand.
+- A contact page for users to contact the retailer in case of any issues.

 ### Won't Have (for now)

-- Dynamic order tracking
+- __Dynamic order tracking and delivery time estimate:__ Real time tracking of a users food order so they know how long it is going to be.
-- Autocomplete address from postcode
+- __Autocomplete address from postcode:__ Allow users to have their address autocompleted from their postcode.

 ## Technologies Used